Trip25/Trip25/README.md

 * 🌍  I'm based in Hampshire, United Kingdom
 * ✉️  You can contact me at [t.gurung1995@gmail.com](mailto:t.gurung1995@gmail.com)
-* 🧠  I'm learning Python
+* 🧠  I'm learning HTML and CSS and Javascript at the moment!
 * ⚡  I love cooking and eating!

 ### Skills